When you’re trying to cut costs, outsourcing often comes up as a solution – but how exactly does it do that?

 It makes it easier for accountancy practices or finance teams to take on more work at short notice, removing a potential bottleneck that might stop your sales team closing deals.

 It also offers accountants the opportunity to offer a wider range of services – and more lucrative ones – to clients.
-If you don’t currently offer a payroll service, for example, outsourcing it to us can be a great way to dip your toe in the water in the first instance.
+If you don’t currently offer a payroll service, for example, outsourcing that payroll function it to us can be a great way to dip your toe in the water in the first instance.

 To explore how outsourcing could cut your costs and make your accountancy practice or finance team more efficient, get in touch.